Techchunk4/my-site-1.0/README.md

-# Project Name
+# NextJS App

-This is a README file for your Next.js project, outlining the tools and libraries used, as well as providing basic information about your project.
+This is a README file for your Next.js project, outlining the tools and libraries used, as well as providing basic information about your

-## Overview

-Briefly describe what your project does and its purpose.

 ## Table of Contents